 Several research studies working to understand the impact of SARS-CoV-2 on the IBD community are underway world-wide.
 Some of these studies are working to understand if IBD therapies may be protective against contracting SARS-COV-2, while other studies are focused on assessing risk on specific populations, like pregnant women, or understanding if children with IBD respond differently, and what role supplements may or may not play in protecting against or reducing the duration of COVID-19.

-It’s important to remember that these are early research studies about COVID-19 and IBD, and there are no findings available yet.
 Any information shared by the Foundation or your healthcare provider about ongoing research or hypotheses that are currently being tested summarizes what is being looked at.
 In some cases, we may share early data as well—it’s important to remember that this is not the final study results unless indicated otherwise.
 In sharing updates about research, the Foundation and your healthcare providers strive to keep you informed about the latest information.
 Some of the approaches they describe, or therapies now being evaluated, will fail.
 The purpose of all this research is to test new ideas in order to learn how diseases develop and impact communities.
 We want you to understand what’s in progress, but theory that’s being tested doesn’t mean it is proven.
 Once a definitive study finding or peer-reviewed guideline is available, the Foundation will share it widely.

 For information about clinical trials focused on developing vaccines, treatments, and many other studies related to COVID-19, please visit COVID-19 Clinical Trials.